 Generally, if you don't get any income, you can't contribute to either a traditional IRA or a Roth IRA.
 However, in some cases, married couples who file a joint return can make contributions to the IRA based on the taxable compensation indicated in their joint return.
 If your spouse continues to work and has earned income, you can set up and fund a Roth IRA for you, even if you don't work actively.
 This marital Roth IRA must be in your name, even if your spouse is the one making the contributions.

+Additionally, there are Gold and Silver IRA Companies that offer special accounts for investing in precious metals.
 You usually need to have earned income at some point during the year to contribute to an IRA on your own.
 Unearned income from pensions, investments, or Social Security doesn't qualify.
 Therefore, parents who stay at home, retirees with a spouse who is still working, and others who were unemployed for a year but had an earning spouse have an opportunity to increase retirement savings with tax advantages.
 You can contribute to a traditional or Roth IRA even if you participate in another retirement plan through your employer or company.

 However, you may not be able to deduct all of your traditional IRA contributions if you or your spouse participate in another retirement plan at work.
 Contributions to the Roth IRA may be limited if your income exceeds a certain level.
 Self-employed workers can contribute up to 20% (2%) of eligible compensation to their own account.
 However, this does not apply to everyone.